 You know the feeling.
 That tightness that keeps building in your body and mind that you can't find the release switch for.
 It's stress you're feeling!
 As stress hormones begin seeping into, then flooding your body, they prepare you for fight or flight, increasing your pulse and breathing rate, and pulling your body's attention away from everything else.

 Chronic stress gets you stuck—neural pathways in your brain can become stronger, you can become super-sensitized to stress-inducing situations, and your body can get chock-full of stress hormones that it can't get rid of fast enough.
 What was intended by the body to serve as an occasional fight-or-flight mechanism has evolved into a daily fare of stress hormones which flood the bloodstream, causing tension and stress.
 Of course, this chronic stress is awful for our health, but to beat stress, we have to know what to do.
 (Take this stress quiz to learn more about your stress load.)
-Where does stress come from?Is your stress coming from some physical stressor—like digestive discomfort or pain?
-Or is there an emotional component—such as depression, disappointment, or fear?
-Possibly your stress comes more from something mental—like over-thinking, unrealistic expectations, or rumination.
+Are You a Therapist, Coach, or Wellness Entrepreneur?

 |